studenthojun/studenthojun/readme.md

 ## 👋 Hi!

-I am a middle school student developer in Korea who is learning programming.
+I am a student developer in Korea who is learning programming.

 ## 📚 Skills